RyanOliverSotto/GIPHYAPI.LocalStorage/README.md

 This should persist even when they select or add a new topic.
 If you are looking for a major challenge, look into making this section persist even when the page is reloaded(via localStorage or cookies).

-#Outstanding issue
+#Outstanding issues
-Need to address floats of the images and add CSS to make the page stylized.
+Need to address floats of the images and add CSS to make the page stylized. <--Resolved by adding flexbox Download link is not allowing the user to actually download the GIF.

 #Author
 Ryan Oliver Sotto